MisterXY89/iliasScraper/README.md

 # iliasScraper: revised

+**Package is still in development, so make sure you have the latest version installed or update via:** <br>
+`pip install iliasScraper --upgrade`

 iliasScraper is as the name already states, a web scraper which downloads your materials from any Ilias course.
 Designed for the university Constance and written in python. <br>
 **The folder structure from the Ilias course is kept!** <br>